Salvia

 Before flower buds have developed, take cuttings (remove stems) from vegetative (non-flowering) branches that are about 3 inches long.
 Remove the lower leaves and trim each cutting just below a node.

-See also Grapes
+See also Cherries

 Insert cuttings into a pot of pre-watered compost.
 Cover the pot with a clear plastic bag—try to avoid the bag touching the foliage.